8 Amazing Halloween Frights You Can Make With An Arduino

 Learning electronics with an Arduino is fun, but using one to scare the life out of trick-or-treating children is just downright heavenly.
 Get your back covered when they come begging this year — and if they make it through the scary stuff, all the way to your door, then at least you’ll know they really deserve some candy.

-Given how long it can take some us to actually finish a project, it’s probably best if you start planning next year’s Halloween scares now.
-If you’re really handy, you might just have enough time to make one or two of these before the onslaught begins tomorrow.
+Given how long it can take some us to actually finish a project, it’s probably best if you start planning your Halloween scares now.
+If you’re really handy, you might just have enough time to make one or two of these before the onslaught begins.

 Scare factor: 7/10